Pkadon/Akatsuki-Towa/README.md

  4. Then you should be able to proceed with the mobile build instructions from Ren'Py:
    - [Android](https://www.renpy.org/doc/html/android.html#building-android-applications)
    - [iOS](https://www.renpy.org/doc/html/ios.html#packaging) (sorry, I am unable to test or help with any iOS stuff)

 ---
+## Troubleshooting
+**"Jumping" Menu Text:**
+ - As of V3.0, under certain conditions, it is possible for button text to be shown in the wrong position at first, and then it will jump to where it was supposed to be after being hovered over with the mouse.
+As far as I can tell, this seems to be an issue caused by Ren'Py caching older versions of the menu, and then not clearing or updating it completely after text has been changed.
+Please try deleting Akatsuki Towa's `game/cache` and/or `game/saves` folders, and hopefully that should fix it.
+If it does *not*, please open a new issue [here](https://github.com/Pkadon/Akatsuki-Towa/issues) and let me know.
+Thanks!

+---
 # EXTRA-SPECIAL THANKS